To license this work for editorial, creative, or other uses, click on the OZMO logo above.

 This will take you to the Ozmo website where you can review the cost and license for the photographs in this exhibit.

 You will need to create an account with both Amazon payments and with the Ozmo website as described on the Ozmo website.

 Location: United States

-Westernport is a town few people have ever heard of.
-It is both a real place and for me, growing up in urban Baltimore, a mythologized place of reverie from my childhood.
-It is the birthplace of my grandmother and as a young girl I heard endless stories about the mountains, the town, the mines and how our family survived.
-My great grandfather was a coal miner and according to family legend, died young from black lung disease.
-Throughout the years of my childhood, the idealized myth of “Westernport” only grew in my imagination because, in fact, I had never seen it.
+Westernport is a town that few people have heard of – once thriving, the population is now less than 2000.
+It is both a real place and, for me growing up in urban Baltimore, a mythical place.
+It is the birthplace of my grandmother and as a young child I heard endless stories about the mountains, the town, the mines and how our family survived hardship.
 It is a town that lies hidden deep in the Allegheny Mountains of western Maryland.
-Like many towns in the region, coal is still extracted from the earth by successive generations of men toiling in the mines.
-What began as a personal search into my family history has evolved into a deeper photographic exploration of the people of the region, the mythic landscape and the realities of a hardscrabble existence living in an American town in decline.
+Like many towns in the region, coal is still extracted from the earth by successive generations of men who toil daily in the mines.
+My great grandfather was a coal miner who died at a young age from coal workers' pneumoconiosis (black lung disease).
+The project, which began as an exploration of my family history, has evolved into a deeper photographic encounter with the region, the desolately beautiful land and those who still call Westernport their home.